 Rabies: Some states require rabies vaccines annually while others require this to be done every three years, so be sure to check with your vet.
 In California we vaccinate at 4 months old then, 12 months later and every 3 years thereafter.

 Leptospirosis vaccines cause lots of controversy.
-Lepto can spread to people and it is becoming more prevalent, so many vets are now recommending giving it with initial puppy vaccines and booster every year.
+Lepto can spread to people and it is becoming more prevalent, so many vets are now recommending giving it with initial puppy vaccines (no sooner than 14 weeks of age) and booster every year.
 This is a marked change from a few months back, when many vets thought lepto shots weren't worth the perceived risk of increased adverse reactions caused by lepto vaccines.
 These older vaccinations were only good for about four months, and the lepto vaccine did have many side effects, which included ANAPHYLACTIC SHOCK!
 Although we have not experienced it ourselves we have heard horror stories of puppies going into anaphylactic shock and dying from the vaccine.
 According to a conversation with a trusted veterinarian there is a new vaccine for Lepto and the risks of the side effects with this new vaccine are minimal.
-WE STILL DO NOT VACCINATE FOR LEPTO.
-The newer vaccine is distributed by Elanco US inc. If your dog contracts Lepto and it is caught early, treatment is with antibiotics (penicillin) and fluids.
+One of the newer vaccines is distributed by Elanco US inc. If your dog contracts Lepto and it is caught early, treatment is with antibiotics (penicillin) and fluids.
 Lepto is causing Liver or Kidney Failure and is actually now considered worse than Parvo.
-Although we DO NOT make it practice to vaccinate for Lepto, I recommend you consult with your veterinarian and make your own decision.
-Please consider using the vaccine by ELANCO U.S. INC. if you do decide to vaccinate for LEPTO.
+I recommend you consult with your veterinarian and make your own decision if you should vaccinate for Lepto.
 As of 2005 there were only approximately 12 cases reported in California annually.
 It is becoming quite common in California now and the expense to treat for it can reach up to $8,000 and no guarantee of success.
 It's terrible to get a call when a puppy goes into anaphylactic shock from getting a vaccination and even worse if the puppy dies.
 Although not vaccinating for Lepto is a personal decision, please discuss it with your veterinarian and know the risks, be prepared in the event your puppy has a reaction to the vaccination.
 Please call us if you have any questions you would like us to clarify our personal position on this.

 Here is an informational link on Symptoms of Leptospirosis, Diagnosis, Treatment, Prevention and more: www.b-naturals.com/newsletter/leptospirosis